Announcements

 • Contribute to a positive atmosphere in the classroom, team building activities, problem-based learning sessions that promotes optimal, respectful, and interactive learning.

 • Meet all educational and administrative responsibilities and deadlines in a timely fashion.
+This includes abiding by the Longitudinal Mentor Policies.

 • Recognize limitations and seek help when in situations where expertise, knowledge, or level of experience is inadequate to manage the situation.